 Wikibuy credit are offers that vary from store to store.
 As you can see below we can get 6% back at Macy’s and 9% back at JCPenney.
 Each also has coupon codes available as well which you can click to see.

-If you prefer to shop locally and not online, you can also connect a credit card to your Wikibuy account and when you shop at an eligible retailer where you have activated credits they will be applied within 7 days when you shop with that card.
+If you prefer to buy things locally and not online, you can also connect a credit card to your Wikibuy account and when you shop at an eligible retailer where you have activated credits they will be applied within 7 days when you use that card to make a purchase.

 Wikibuy credits are only able to redeemed for gift cards on the Wikibuy website.